twbs/bootstrap-sass/README.md

 This LESS to SCSS conversion is pretty good, but not perfect.
 So manual fixes to the resulting SCSS will be necessary for now.
 Please submit GitHub issues tagged with `conversion` to help track current shortcomings of the conversion process.

+## Glyphicon support

+Glyphicons are no longer supported out of the box in Bootstrap 3.
+The required files will need to be downloaded and added to your asset pipeline to be used.

+1. Go to the [glyphicon bootstrap page](http://glyphicons.getbootstrap.com/) and download the files.

+### Rails 3

+2. Add the font files in the downloaded zip to your application's `app/assets/fonts/` directory.
+3. Add the `bootstrap-glyphicons.css.scss` stylesheet to your application's `app/assets/stylesheets` directory.
+4. Rename `bootstrap-glyphicons.css` to `bootstrap-glyphicons.css.scss`.
+5. Change all the `font-url` references in that stylesheet (5 in total) from `src:url('../fonts/glyphiconshalflings-regular.eot')` to `src:font-url('glyphiconshalflings-regular.eot');`.

+### Rails 4

+2. Add the font files in the downloaded zip to your application's `vendor/assets/fonts/` directory.
+3. Add the `bootstrap-glyphicons.css.scss` stylesheet to your application's `vendor/assets/stylesheets` directory.
+4. Rename `bootstrap-glyphicons.css` to `bootstrap-glyphicons.css.scss`.
+5. Change all the `font-url` references in that stylesheet (5 in total) from `src:url('../fonts/glyphiconshalflings-regular.eot')` to `src:font-url('glyphiconshalflings-regular.eot');`.
+6. Import the new stylesheet in your application SASS/SCSS file with `@import "bootstrap-glyphicons"`.
+7. In your console, navigate to your application's directory and run `rake assets:precompile`.

+A full list of the glyphicon class names can be found [here](http://bootply.com/61521).

 ## Who
 bootstrap-sass is a project by [Thomas McDonald](https://twitter.com/#!/thomasmcdonald_), with support from [other awesome people](https://github.com/thomas-mcdonald/bootstrap-sass/graphs/contributors).